|

 left (accompaniment) keyboard section and the 3 note polyphonic main voice

-at the rest, while in "fingered chord" mode you can play a 3 note polyphonic
+on the rest, while in "fingered chord" mode you can play a 3 note polyphonic

 piano sound to the left, and the monophonic main voice to the right.
 The